CATH-SWISSMODEL/cath-swissmodel-api/README.md

 The project has two main APIs:

-1. searching for template alignments against CATH Functional Families (FunFams)
+1. Search for template alignments against CATH
-1. generating models for these alignments with SWISS-MODEL
+1. Generate 3D models for these alignments with SWISS-MODEL

 The code in `cathapi` is the code used for the backend CATH API server.